ElectricRCAircraftGuy/IRLib/README.md

 ## MAJOR UPDATES BY GABRIEL STAPLES, January 2016:
 **-I just put ~50+ hrs into this library to improve it, and beef it up for my own personal needs and use, and to make double-buffered features and external pin-change-interrupt-based IR receives rock-solid and reliable, so I can begin using this library with*out* taking up any timers, when in receive-only mode.
 I hope to get this whole thing merged back into Chris Young's main fork, so hopefully that works out...**

 Update 19 Apr.
 2020: it didn't work out. :(.
-He just closed my PR today.
+He just closed my PR today without merging it.
 See: https://github.com/cyborg5/IRLib/pull/17. _Nevertheless, I still strongly recommend my fork of the IRLib1 library._ As for [his new IRLib2 library](https://github.com/cyborg5/IRLib2), I cannot say, as I have not yet looked into it, analyzed it, or tested it either.

 ## Version 1.6.0 Updgrade/Change Notes, 30 January 2016:
   By Gabriel Staples (www.ElectricRCAircraftGuy.com):